streamr-dev/network/packages/broker/README.md

 npm install -g streamr-broker
 ```

+For more information on the different ways to install a Broker node, see [setting up a Broker node](https://streamr.network/docs/streamr-network/installing-broker-node).

 ## Plugins

 The Broker node ships with a number of plugins for configuring your Broker node to match your specific needs.
 For easy data integration from any environment, plugins for HTTP, Websocket, and MQTT are provided.

 Read more about available [plugins](plugins.md).

 ## Run